Spinning (cycling): History

-Goldberg and Baudhuin made a deal with Schwinn, which debuted bikes at a trade show in 1995.
-The Spinning program expanded in the United States and worldwide.
-By 1996 there were more than a thousand Official Spinning Facilities spanning over 30 countries.
-Goldberg and Baudhuin trained thousands of instructors.
-“It was unique—the first time equipment, training, and philosophy was sold together,” Goldberg said in 2004.
+In 1995, Spinning bikes would debut at a trade show as part of a deal Goldberg and Baudhuin made with the Schwinn Bicycle Company.
+In 1996, there were more than a thousand Official Spinning Facilities spanning over 30 countries.

-In 2003 Star Trac became the bike manufacturer.
-In 2004 Goldberg retired from Mad Dogg Athletics and the Spinning brand.

-In 2015 Mad Dogg Athletics partnered with Precor to create a new line of commercial Spinner bikes.
+In 2003, Star Trac replaced Schwinn as the bike manufacturer for Spinning.
+Goldberg retired from the company in 2004.
+In 2015, Mad Dogg Athletics partnered with Precor to create a new line of commercial Spinning bikes.

-Mad Dogg Athletics has trained over 200,000 instructors in its Spinning program and has a network of over 35,000 fitness facilities.

-Mad Dogg Athletics claims trademark ownership for the terms Spin, Spinner, Spinning, Spin Fitness, SPINPower, and the Spinning logo, among others.

 Possible generic term

-Spinning has, arguably, become a generic term in the United States, and a generic term cannot function as a trademark.
+Spinning has become a generic term in the United States, and a generic term can not function as a trademark.
 However, Mad Dogg Athletics has registered Spinning as a trademark on the Principal Register of the United States Patent and Trademark Office.
 A registration on the Principal Register does not create ownership rights under the laws of the United States, and a registration may be challenged and removed if the challenger proves as a matter of fact that the alleged trademark has become generic.

 Mad Dogg Athletics continues to defend the Spinning trademark against its generic use and has recently expanded its focus and efforts on brand protection.

 Based on the brand's widespread popularity, it has potentially become a generic term for indoor cycling in the Czech Republic.
 However, in November 2018, the General Court (European Union) upheld Mad Dogg's rights and found that the brand was not a generic term.

+In February 2021, popular indoor cycling brand Peloton appealed to have the 20-year old trademark canceled, clamining the term Spinning had become a generic term.
+Just days before the trial, Peloton dropped its lawsuit for the removal of the 'spinning' trademark.